decretist/Gratian/papers/working/main.md

     most frequent word.
 There are 55 occurrences of the word '_namque_', the most frequently occurring false positive.
-    Detaching the '-_que_' ending from '_namque_' overstates the frequency the frequency of '_nam_', making what is actually the 480th most frequent word appear to be the 130th, while making '_namque_', which is actually the 176th most frequent word in the samples when false positives are excluded, disappear from the list altogether.
+    Detaching the '-_que_' ending from '_namque_' overstates the frequency of '_nam_', making what is actually the 480th most frequent word appear to be the 130th, while making '_namque_', which is actually the 176th most frequent word in the samples when false positives are excluded, disappear from the list altogether.

 Now that we have the preliminaries out of the way, we can take a look at the results.
 I used the stylo R package to generate all of